berndporr/iir1/README.md

 Memory is allocated at compile time so that there is never the risk of memory leaks.

+All realtime filter code is in the header files which guarantees efficient integration into the main program and the compiler can optimise both filter code and main program at the same time.

 ## C++ code
 Add the following include statement to your code:
 ```